lawmurray/mendingwall/docs/mend-themes.md

 ## What it does

-*Mend Themes* backs up the theme during each desktop session, and restores it the next time you log in to the same desktop environment.
-For example, while you are running GNOME, it creates a backup of the theme.
-If you log out of GNOME and into KDE Plasma, KDE will make some changes to the GNOME theme.
-If you then log out of KDE and back into GNOME, Mending Wall will restore the GNOME theme to its state when you were last running GNOME.
+*Mend Themes* saves the theme during each desktop session, then restores it when you next log in to the same desktop environment.
+For example:

+1. While you are running GNOME, Mending Wall saves the theme.
+2. If you log out of GNOME and into KDE Plasma, KDE will make some changes to the GNOME theme to improve the user experience on KDE.
+Mending Wall will save the theme for KDE too.
+3. If you then log out of KDE and back into GNOME, Mending Wall will restore the GNOME theme that it previously saved, so that KDE's changes do not interfere with GNOME.
+GNOME may also make some tweaks to the KDE theme at this stage.
+4. Similarly, when you log back into KDE in future, Mending Wall will restore the KDE theme that it previously saved, so that GNOME's tweaks do not interfere with KDE either.

 ## How it works